The NATS ATC Assessment Centre: What to Expect

 4. In the group exercise, listen first.
 Many candidates talk too much and listen too little.
 Being a good contributor includes building on what others say.

-Ready to practise?
+Ready to practice?

 Full-length timed simulations of all four NATS aptitude tests.
 One payment, unlimited attempts, access forever.